 The Quieter Home Program (Program) is the San Diego County Regional Airport Authority’s (Airport Authority’s) Residential Sound Insulation Program.
-The Federal Aviation Administration (FAA) has determined that residences within the 65+ decibel level contour map around San Diego International Airport (SAN) may be eligible for sound insulation treatments to mitigate aircraft noise.
+The Federal Aviation Administration (FAA) has determined that residences within the 65+ decibel level contour map around San Diego International Airport (SDIA) may be eligible for sound insulation treatments to mitigate aircraft noise.
 The FAA has set a goal of reducing interior noise levels for eligible residents by at least five decibels inside the home, providing a noticeable reduction in noise.
 The Airport Authority’s Quieter Home Program is the means to obtain that goal.

 Am I Eligible?

-Within these areas, priority is given to those inthe loudest noise impacted areas and those with the longest length of ownership.
+Within these areas, priority is given to those in the loudest noise impacted areas and those with the longest length of ownership.
 Find out if your home is within the current Program Boundary by viewing our maps.

-Please note: your home will be subject to the FAA’s two tier eligibility requirements, which include:
+Please note: your home will be subject to the FAA’s two-tier eligibility requirements, which include:

 - Property located within 65 decibel (dB) Community Noise Equivalent Level (CNEL) contour, referenced above and

 - Have habitable areas inside the home with averaged noise levels of 45 dB or greater with all windows